 Walter Reed Army Institute of Research (WRAIR):

-MBio has an active program with the United States Army Medical Research Unit-Kenya (USAMRU-K), focused on improved malaria diagnostics.
+MBio has collaborated with the United States Army Medical Research Unit-Kenya (USAMRU-K) on the development of improved malaria diagnostics.
 It is estimated by the World Health Organization that malaria causes more than 600,000 deaths annually, with 90 percent of those occurring in Africa.
 Under this program, MBio Diagnostics will develop a low cost, multi-analyte “point-of-care” (POC) diagnostic device for malaria with enhanced sensitivity, quantitation capabilities, and automated data capture and transmission, using the company’s planar waveguide LightDeck® technology.
-The work will be carried out collaboratively with Dr. John Waitumbi of USAMRU-K, which is a “Special Foreign Activity” of the WRAIR headquartered in Nairobi, Kenya.
+The work is carried out collaboratively with Dr. John Waitumbi of USAMRU-K, which is a “Special Foreign Activity” of the WRAIR headquartered in Nairobi, Kenya.
 The USAMRU-K unit develops and tests improved means for predicting, detecting, preventing, and treating infectious disease threats important to the U.S. Military as well as conducts surveillance, training, research and response activities related to emerging infectious diseases threats.